Cosmic-Citrus/projectile-motion/readme.md

 * 0.1
   * Initial Release

+## To-Do
+* fix formatting of legend in plots

+* compare with projectiles of other shapes

+* account for rotation when calculating cross-sectional area of non-spherical projectile

 ## License

 This project is licensed under the Apache License - see the LICENSE file for details.